jonurry/airport-js/README.md

 The code objects show high cohesion and low coupling.
 Dependencies are injected into objects that rely on other objects to function correctly.

-I made good use of mocking and stubing when unit testing. e.g. all objects can be individually unit tested through moking dependencies.
+I made good use of mocking and stubing when unit testing. e.g. all objects can be individually unit tested through mocking dependencies.
 The random behaviour of the weather object is overridden with a stub where appropriate.

 ## Get Started